zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab3-create-retail-pipeline/osalab3-create-retail-pipeline.md

 * Send data revenue and likely buyers to targets downstream

-Estimated Lab Time: XX minutes
+Estimated Lab Time: 70 minutes

 ### About Product/Technology
-Golden Gate Stream Analytics (OSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
-Once the data is in OSA you can run analytics on live data in real time using transformation and action functionality of Spark and send the data downstream to any target of your choice.
+Golden Gate Stream Analytics (GGSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
+Once the data is in GGSA you can run analytics on live data in real-time using transformation and action functionality of Spark and send the data downstream to any target of your choice.

 ### Objectives
 - Understand the Retail Promotions scenario